Maintaining your firearms goes beyond just appearances; it’s about ensuring their peak performance and longevity.

 What is The Best Gun Oil

-Now that we’ve got some of the basics out of the way, it’s time to get into some specific gun oils that we recommend.
+Now that we’ve covered some of the basics, it’s time to discuss some specific gun oils that we recommend.

 Radcolube CLP Gun Oil

-Radco Industries, based in Batavia, IL, has created Radcolube® CLP GUN OIL 3IN1, which is widely considered to be the standard for cleaning, lubricating, and preserving both small and large caliber firearms.
+Radco Industries, based in Batavia, IL, has created Radcolube® CLP GUN OIL 3IN1, widely considered the standard for cleaning, lubricating, and preserving both small and large caliber firearms.
 This product is relied upon by the US Military, Law Enforcement, and Competitive Shooters worldwide.

-Break-Free CLP was what I used in the Marine Corps.
-We used it on all our weapons systems.
-Everything from the Beretta 92 to our M4 rifles, M60 Machine Guns, and even the 81mm Mortar Tubes.
+I used Break-Free CLP in the Marine Corps.
+We used it on all our weapons systems, from the Beretta 92 to our M4 rifles, M60 Machine Guns, and even the 81mm Mortar Tubes.

 The best thing about this product is that it works at damn near any temperature without gumming up, which means you can use it in a gun that gets hot during full-auto without any issues.